This post may contain affiliate links. Please see my disclosure policy for details.

 Only recently (in fact two days after I left!), Sam Heughan received an honorary doctorate at the University of Glasgow for his charitable efforts and contribution to tourism in Scotland.

 What is the University of Glasgow known for?

-Along with its incredible ancient history of being the fourth oldest university of the English speaking world, The University of Glasgow is famous for its medical and veterinary medical studies.
+Along with its incredible ancient history of being the fourth oldest university in the English-speaking world, The University of Glasgow is famous for its medical and veterinary medical studies.

 It ranks 65th in the top universities in the world and is a Russell Group university dedicated to the highest levels of academic excellence.

 What was the University of Glasgow Outlander location?

 At the beginning of Outlander series 2, we see Claire and Frank move to Boston as Frank has taken up a position as a professor at Harvard University.

 The University of Glasgow main campus and some of the rooms inside others double up as Harvard University in Boston.